cms-sw/cmssw/DQMServices/DQMGUI/README.md

 # If it's missing, defusedxml can be installed from here:
 # http://linuxsoft.cern.ch/epel/7/x86_64/Packages/p/python36-defusedxml-0.5.0-2.el7.noarch.rpm

-# You might need to delete the old hltd python3.4 package if it causes errore:
+# You might need to delete the old hltd python3.4 package if it causes errors:
 sudo yum remove hltd-python34.x86_64
 # To get a list of installed packages:
 # yum list installed | grep hltd